 When I finished my last bottle of Anti-Bacterial spray, I kept the bottle and filled it with one part vinegar, 10 parts water and some drops of essential oils to mask the vinegar smell.
 Vinegar kills germs and is great at removing stains and stickers (leave on few a few minutes before wiping off).
 I know the smell will put some people off trying it, but honestly, after you add a few drops of your favourite essential oils, you’ll hardly smell the vinegar at all.
 I spray it onto the toy and then just wipe the toy with a clean cloth.

-Some toys like Duplo bricks, small plastic or metal cars (without batteries), Lottie Dolls and ball pool plastic balls are difficult and time-consuming to clean.
+Some toys like Duplo bricks, small plastic or metal cars (without batteries), dolls, dominos and ball pool plastic balls are difficult and time-consuming to clean.
 I throw them all into the bath.
 I fill the bath with hot water so that all the toys are covered with water.
 Add some vinegar to the water to kill the germs.
 After swishing them around for a few minutes, I let them sit for 5-10 minutes.
 Then I lift them out onto a bath towel and carefully fold the towel so that I can carry them outside, to dry in the sun.

 I have purchased dishwasher powder that is chemical free.
 Now I’m happy to wash toys on the top shelf of my dishwasher and the great thing about this way is that the steam dries them.
 For smaller items like Lego pieces, I put them all into a pillowcase (or if you had a net laundry bag, you could use it), fold over the flap of the case, so that toys don’t escape from the force of the water and place the pillowcase on the top shelf of your dishwasher.

 I’d love to hear any other ways in which you clean your toys without chemicals, so if you have some tried and tested methods, please comment below and we’ll all benefit from each other.
 If more of a Spring Clean is needed before you start cleaning the toys, check out my blog with 5 tips on Spring Cleaning Toys.